 - Good with children and other pets provided they have been socialized well.

-- Can potentially be highly independent and driven to an intense degree, may not be a good fit for the average family
+- Can be independent and driven to an intense degree.
+May not be a good fit for the average family

 - Potential prey drive